Twisted Alexander Polynomials and Fibered Classes in Ribbon Homology Cobordisms: Introduction

 We begin by introducing 4-dimensional ribbon homology cobordisms, first studied in great generality in \cite{DAEMI2022108580}.
 Let $Y_-$ and $Y_+$ be two 3-manifolds.
 Unless otherwise stated, all 3-manifolds will be connected, compact, and orientable, with either empty or toroidal boundary.

 A \textit{ribbon cobordism} is a cobordism $W$ from $Y_-$ to $Y_+$ that can be built using only 1-handles and 2-handles.
+If $Y_-$ has boundary, we only consider handle attachments to the interior, so the boundary is maintained all the way.
 An \textit{$R$-homology cobordism} is a cobordism $W$ where $H_*(W,Y_-;R)=H_*(W,Y_+;R)=0$.
 By a \textit{ribbon homology cobordism} we will mean a ribbon $\mathbb{Q}$-homology cobordism unless specified.

 One natural example of a ribbon homology cobordism (in fact, a $\mathbb{Z}$-homology cobordism) is that of a ribbon concordance, as introduced in \cite{GordonRibbonConcordance}.
 Let $L_0,L_1\subset S^3$ be two oriented $m$-component links.
 A concordance between $L_0$ and $L_1$ is an embedding $e\colon \bigsqcup^m S^1\times[0,1]\rightarrow S^3\times[0,1]$ such that $e(S^1\times \{0\})= L_0\times\{0\}$ and $e(S^1\times\{1\})= L_1\times\{1\}$.
 We denote $C\coloneqq \operatorname{im}(e)$ and identify $L_0$ and $L_1$ with their images in $S^3\times[0,1]$.
 By a small perturbation we may assume that the projection $p\colon S^3\times [0,1]\rightarrow [0,1]$ is a Morse function.
 We say $C$ is a \textit{ribbon concordance} from $L_1$ to $L_0$ if $p|_C$ has no index 2 critical points (no local maxima), and in this case we can write $L_1\geq L_0$.
 The exterior $(S^3\times I)\setminus \mathcal{N}(C)$ defines a ribbon (homology) cobordism between link exteriors $X_0$ and $X_1$, which can be seen by imagining filling up $S^3\times I$ with water and analyzing how the topology changes as the surface passes critical points.